Tywyn: Religion

 For many centuries, St Cadfan's church was the only place of worship in the town, but since the 19th century there have been several.

 Following the Methodist Revival, the Calvinistic Methodists established a cause (i.e. a branch) in Tywyn at the end of the 18th century.
 Bethel Calvinistic Methodist Church (Welsh-speaking Presbyterian Church of Wales) was established in 1815.
 The current chapel was built in 1871 and altered in 1887.
 The chapel closed in early 2010 but services are still held in the vestry.

 Bethany Calvinistic Methodist Chapel (English-speaking Presbyterian Church of Wales) was also built in 1871 as one of the 'Inglis Côs' ('English cause') chapels that were advocated by Lewis Edwards and fiercely criticised by Emrys ap Iwan.
 It was opened in part with a view to attracting the increasing numbers of visitors who were coming to Tywyn since the opening of the railway and who previously had been provided for only by the English services at St Cadfan's.
 The noted pacifist George Maitland Lloyd Davies was minister of Bethany and also of Maethlon Chapel in nearby Cwm Maethlon (Happy Valley) between 1926 and 1930.
 Bethany closed in 2016.

-Ebeneser (Welsh-speaking Wesleyan Methodist Church in Wales) was first built between 1817 and 1820, with the current building dating from 1883.
+Ebeneser (Welsh-speaking Wesleyan Methodist Church in Wales) was first built between 1817 and 1820 on a site off whats is now Brook Street.
+In 1883 the congregation moved to a new chapel on the High Street.
 John Cadvan Davies (1846–1923), Archdruid of Wales in 1923, was minister of Ebeneser between 1889 and 1892.

-Bethesda Independent Chapel (Welsh-speaking Congregationalist) was first built in 1820, enlarged in 1865 and rebuilt again in 1892.
-It closed in January 2010.
+The original Bethesda Independent Chapel (Welsh-speaking Congregationalist) opened in 1820 on what is now Brook Street and was enlarged in 1865.
+The congregation moved to the newly built Bethesda Newydd ('new Bethesda') on the High Street in 1892.
+It closed as a place of worship in January 2010 and is now a private residence.
+The original Bethesda is now a Masonic Hall.

 Tywyn Baptist Church (English-speaking) was opened in 1900 and re-built in its present form in 1991.

-The Church of St David is the town's Roman Catholic church and is part of Dolgellau Deanery.
+In 1935, Mary Corbett, daughter of John Corbett of Ynysymaengwyn, leased the old Ebeneser Wesleyan chapel off Brook Street for use as a Roman Catholic chapel.
+In 1969, the new Church of St David, designed by architects Weightman & Bullen, opened on Corbett Avenue.
 In its grounds is a sculpture of St David in Welsh slate by John Skelton.
+The church is part of Dolgellau Deanery.